palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/test-strategy-master.md

 ## 5. Test Design Techniques Applied

-These aren't abstract ISTQB vocabulary here — each technique below is tied to a real case in this portfolio:
+Each technique below is tied to a real case in this portfolio:

 - **Equivalence partitioning** — CURA's date-of-appointment field: valid future dates vs. past dates are two classes, and testing revealed the app doesn't actually enforce the past-date partition at all (documented as an exploratory finding requiring a product decision, not silently automated around).
 - **Boundary value analysis** — Parabank's transfer amount: the interesting boundary isn't "a large transfer," it's **$0** — and the real system accepted a $0 transfer without rejection, exactly the kind of edge case boundary analysis is meant to surface.